 To learn what types of AI use cases are appropriate for data analysts to tackle, it’s helpful to categorize AI use cases into four buckets as shown in Figure 1 below.

-Data scientists can focus on the next two, complex use cases with known patterns and use cases without known patterns.
+Data scientists can focus on the next two use cases with known patterns and use cases without known patterns.
 Data scientists can leverage data analysts for manipulating the data.

 By addressing each category of use cases differently, health systems can foster a good partnership between data scientists and data analysts where everyone is working at the top of their license.